 This is a difficult trail, both because of its length and the rocky terrain.
 The total elevation gain is also more than 3500 meters, and it takes a lot of experience and stamina to climb that much.
 The Highlander Velebit is only recommended for experienced hikers and backpackers, who are already familiar with multi-day trails that require you to spend a few nights under the starry sky.

-The ascent to Vaganski Vrh is a long and strenuous adventure that’s recommended only to very experienced hikers.
+The ascent to Vaganski Vrh is the highest peak of Velebit and a long and strenuous day hike that’s recommended only to very experienced hikers.
 If you’re looking for a real challenge among Croatia’s mountains, this might just be the thing you need.

 The ascent is steep, the trail is rocky and there are very few places along the way where you can rest.
 The total elevation gain is over 1600 meters, which is quite a lot of a climb in a single day of hiking.
 But the views from the top are absolutely magnificent, and the feeling of reaching the top of country’s forth tallest summit is spectacular.